What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 • relieve nervous tension;

-• normalize the thyroid gland;
+• normalize thyroid function;

 • improve skin condition.